opensearch-project/documentation-website/_security/configuration/disable.md

 # Disabling security

 You might want to temporarily disable the Security plugin to make testing or internal usage more straightforward.
 The Security plugin is actually two plugins: one for OpenSearch and one for OpenSearch Dashboards.
-You can use the OpenSearch plugin independently, but the OpenSearch Dashboards plugin depends on a secured OpenSearch cluster.
+You can use the OpenSearch plugin independently, but the OpenSearch Dashboards plugin requires a secured OpenSearch cluster.

 To disable the OpenSearch Security plugin, add the following line in `opensearch.yml`: